Taylor-Ji/metro_vancouver_gas_price_analysis/README.md

 ## 🌐 Overview

-**Metro Vancouver Gas Price Dashboard** is a Flask-based web application that visualizes real-time and historical **gas prices** across Metro Vancouver.
+**Metro Vancouver Gas Price Dashboard** is a Flask-based web application that visualizes the historical **gas prices** across Metro Vancouver.
 It integrates with a hosted PostgreSQL database through Neon updated through an external ELT pipeline (Airflow), enabling users to view trends such as daily medians, lowest stations, and city-by-city comparisons.

 This project demonstrates full-stack data engineering and web deployment — from **data scraping → database → analytics → visualization**.